 To apply for online dual credit, please fill out and return the online dual credit application form to your school's dual credit coordinator or counselor by the deadline set by your school.
 A $100 deposit is required with your application (the deposit will go toward the course tuition).

-Spring classes begin January 23, 2017 and must be finished by May 15, 2017.
-You can enroll for spring semester courses until January 31, 2017 (enrollments must be received by this date).
+Fall classes begin August 21, 2017 and must be finished by December 11, 2017.
+You can enroll for fall semester courses until August 29, 2017 (enrollments must be received by this date).

 If you have taken general education dual credit courses at other regionally accredited institutions, those credits can transfer to Southwest Baptist University.
 SBU does not guarantee that non-general education courses will be accepted, but those courses can be reviewed on an individual basis by the department involved.
 Use our Course Transfer Equivalency Guide to determine if and how a course from another institution will transfer to SBU.